Tom Shevlin: Snubbing at "tap-day"

-Personal and family life
+Personal life

 As the handsome son of a millionaire and one of the most famous athletes in the United States, Shevlin's courting of, and engagement to, Elizabeth Sherley was the subject of extensive press coverage.
 Sherley was reported to be one of the most beautiful young women in the South and the daughter of one of the wealthiest families of Louisville, Kentucky.
-Shevlin met the 17-year-old Sherley in 1905, and she attended all of Yale's football games in the fall of 1905.
+Shevlin met the 17-year-old Sherley in 1905, and she attended all of Yale's 1905 football games.
 The press covered the courtship with articles bearing headlines such as, "Tom Shevlin Is Downed By Cupid."
 Sherley was described as "one of the prettiest girls who ever sat in a grandstand waving a blue banner and cheering a good play on the gridiron."
 After beating Harvard in 1905, newspapers reported that Shevlin said to a teammate, "I've realized my first ambition today, beating Harvard.
 I've got one more—to marry that pretty girl you see sitting there in that box."

 The news of the engagement drew national press coverage, and the announcement that Sherley had broken off the engagement a few weeks later drew even wider coverage.
 After the engagement was announced, Sherley traveled to Baltimore, where she was the subject of considerable attention from the city's men.
 When news of this attention reached Shevlin, he wrote to her complaining of her activities.
-Sherley reacted by calling off the engagement noting "it was not her fault that men wished to pay her attention."
+Sherley reacted by calling off the engagement noting, "it was not her fault that men wished to pay her attention."